-After doing some research, I found out that as long as the bulb roots are immersed in water (not the bulb), paperwhites (narcissus) will thrive.
+After doing some research, I discovered that as long as the bulb roots are immersed in water (not the bulb), paperwhites (narcissus) will thrive.
 To create my own, I placed about 2″ of river rock at the bottom of a square glass vase and added water until it was just below the rock surface (bulbs will rot if submerged in water).
-Next, I placed paperwhite bulbs on top of the rocks with the roots facing down.
+Next, I placed ready-to-go paperwhite bulbs on top of the rocks with the roots facing down.

 To prevent the plant from getting too leggy, it’s suggested to add a mixture of 1 part alcohol to 10-12 parts water once the green shoots arrive, and top it up only as needed.
 At this time they can be moved to a sunny warm location to speed up blooming.